Equinox

 Frequently Asked Questions

-How long does the Equinox last? +
+How long does Equinox last? +

-Is the Equinox always a bad time? +
+Is Equinox always bad? +

-What should I do during the Equinox? +
+What should I do during Equinox? +

 What is the difference between the Vernal and Autumnal Equinox? +